neil-cameron/transcribe-video/README.md

 file_path

-A full or relative path to a media file or several media files to transcribe.
+A full or relative path to a media file, several media files or a directory of media files to transcribe.
 Typically these will be videos or mp3s.

 ## Optional Arguments: